We addressed several topics over the recent articles. Issues analyzed include:

 - Cases where paternity is under dispute

-An issue I have stressed through each of these articles is the need to call an attorney as soon as possible if you are concerned for your son or daughter.
-The longer a dad allows the current situation to go on then the more likely the Court is to think that such circumstances are acceptable.
-As a fathers’ rights lawyer I regularly handle child custody cases in Virginia Beach and Norfolk.
-Contact my office today to schedule an initial consultation.
+An issue stressed through each of these articles is the need to call an attorney as soon as possible if you are concerned for your son or daughter.
+The longer a dad allows the current situation to go on, the more likely the court is to think that such circumstances are acceptable.
+As a fathers’ rights law firm we regularly handle child custody cases.
+Contact our office today to schedule an initial consultation.